InjectiveLabs/injective-docs/docs/develop/modules/injective/exchange/04_state_transitions.md

 - Stake grant authorizations
 - Stake grant activation

-## Deposit into exchange module account
+## Deposit Into Exchange Module Account

 Deposit action is carried out by `MsgDeposit` which consists of `Sender`, `SubaccountId` and `Amount` fields.